James K. Polk: Burials

 Polk's remains have been moved twice.
-After his death, he was buried in what is now Nashville City Cemetery, due to a legal requirement related to his infectious disease death.
-Polk was then moved to a tomb on the grounds of Polk Place (as specified in his will) in 1850.
+After his death, he was buried in what later became Nashville City Cemetery due to a legal requirement related to his infectious disease death.
+Polk was first moved to a tomb on the grounds of Polk Place (as specified in his will) in 1850.

-Then, in 1893, the bodies of James and Sarah Polk were relocated to their current resting place on the grounds of the Tennessee State Capitol in Nashville.
+Then, in 1893, the bodies of James and Sarah Polk were relocated to their resting place on the grounds of the Tennessee State Capitol in Nashville.
 In March 2017, the Tennessee Senate approved a resolution considered a "first step" toward relocating the Polks' remains to the family home in Columbia.
 Such a move would require approval by state lawmakers, the courts, and the Tennessee Historical Commission.
-A year later, a renewed plan to reinter Polk was defeated by Tennessee lawmakers before being taken up again and approved, and allowed to go through by the non-signature of Tennessee governor Bill Haslam.
+A year later, a renewed plan to reinter Polk was defeated by Tennessee lawmakers before being taken up again and approved, via the non-signature of Tennessee governor Bill Haslam.
 The state's Capitol Commission heard arguments over the issue in November 2018, during which the THC reiterated its opposition to the tomb relocation, and a vote was delayed indefinitely.